• Skip to main content

 NOTES

-3. Cooking on the stove: Heat a non-stick pan with a lid over medium low heat.
-Roll out a dough ball on a floured counter into a thin circle that is not bigger than the pan you are using.
-Gently place it in the hot pan.
-Spread the topping mixture on it using a spoon.
-Gently press on it with the back of the spoon.
-Cover the pan with the lid and cook it for 7-8 minutes or until you see some marks at the bottom.
-Repeat for the remaining dough balls.
+Heat a non-stick pan with a lid over medium-low heat.
+Roll out a dough ball on a lightly floured surface into a thin circle that fits your pan.
+Carefully place it in the hot pan.
+Spread the topping mixture over the dough using a spoon and gently press it down with the back of the spoon.
+Cover with the lid and cook for 7–8 minutes, or until the bottom develops light brown spots.
+Repeat with the remaining dough balls.

 NUTRITION